Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

     1. Maintenance SDKs are time tested, stable SDKs of old.
 Once a new SDK is available for a given platform, the older SDK is moved to maintenance status and under the Maintenance SDKs section in the site navigation.
 Maintenance SDKs only receives bug fixes until deprecation.
 It's strongly recommended to new SDKs to take advantage of their benefits.
 To migrate from a maintenance SDK, refer to the migration guide under each maintenance SDK documentation

-Refer to the [SDK status table](./#sdk-status-table) to check whether a SDK is next-gen or in maintenance.
+Refer to the [SDK status table](./#sdk-status-table) to check whether a SDK follows the architecture

 ## Next-gen benefits